 - I like serving it in a bun, but it is delicious in a bowl too

-- If you make a sandwich, combine it with lettuce, onion, slaw, arugula, avocado, etc.
+- If you make a sandwich, pair it with veggies such as lettuce, onion, slaw, arugula, avocado, etc.

 Please let me know how this recipe goes when you make it!
 Post a picture and tag one of the below social media accounts: